kiarashazarnia/kiarashazarnia/README.md

 I'm Kiarash Azarnia ![version](https://img.shields.io/badge/version-v0.28.0--beta-orange)!

-Currently in beta (and maybe always).
+Currently in beta _(and maybe for ever!)_.
 I am a software engineer drawn to infrastructure, reliability, systems thinking, and safety engineering.
 I love mapping complex connections and learning from first principles.
 Lately, I've been more investing in open-source contributions to pursue my research interests and spice up my learning journey.
 It is far more exciting than learning in isolation!
 I share my learning journey at my blog, [/root/cause](https://kiarash.io).
 All opinions are my own, not those of any company or client I work with.
 Check out [my LinkedIn](https://www.linkedin.com/in/kiarashazarnia/) for my career history.

 **Currently looking into...**